A noise-robust acoustic method for recognizing foraging activities of grazing cattle: Material and Methods

+In the initial experiment, the NRFAR performance was evaluated using DS1.
+This experiment assessed NRFAR effectiveness under consistent conditions, including the same animals, recording devices, and field conditions.
 NRFAR was coded, trained, and tested in Matlab R2019b (MathWorks, Natick, MA, USA), following a stratified 5-fold cross-validation scheme.
-In this study, a set of 349.4~h of outdoor audio recordings, composed of 50.5\% \emph{grazing}, 34.9\% \emph{rumination}, and 14.6\% of \emph{other} activities was used.
+A set of 349.4~h of outdoor audio recordings of DS1, composed of 50.5\% \emph{grazing}, 34.9\% \emph{rumination}, and 14.6\% of \emph{other} activities was used.
 The imbalanced distribution of classes is consistent with typical cattle behavior~\citep{Kilgour2012-ny}.
 Therefore, the test data were not balanced by class.
 From all available training data in each fold, 30\% of the majority class (\emph{grazing}) was randomly undersampled and 100\% of the minority class (\emph{other}) was synthetically oversampled~\citep{he2008adasyn}, to generate a balanced dataset for training (35.6\% \emph{grazing}, 35.1\% \emph{rumination}, and 29.3\% of \emph{other} activities).
 The activity classifier is an MLP neural network formed by five input neurons (number of input features), one hidden layer, and three output neurons (number of output labels corresponding to the activity class).
 The activation functions used by the hidden and output layers are the hyperbolic tangent sigmoid and softmax transfer functions, respectively.
-During the MLP training phase, the scaled conjugate gradient backpropagation algorithm was used to find the optimal weight and bias of the network and to optimize the hyperparameters of the MLP classifier.
+During the MLP training phase, the scaled conjugate gradient backpropagation algorithm was used to find the optimal weight and bias of the network and optimize the MLP classifier's hyperparameters.
 The two hyper-parameters' learning rate and number of neurons in the hidden layer were fitted using a grid-search method.
 The learning rate was evaluated at values of 0.1, 0.01, 0.001, and 0.0001, whereas the number of neurons was evaluated within a range of~4 to~10.